Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-ADO/DevOps-Defender-For-DevOps-ADO.md

 ### Using the MSDO marketplace extension

-As mentioned MSDO features a few different tools (I will cover some of the other tools in a future blog post), but I want to concentrate on a specific tool today called [Terrascan](https://github.com/accurics/terrascan).
+As mentioned MSDO features a few different tools (I will cover some of the other tools in a future blog post), but I want to concentrate on the same tool as on the previous post called [Terrascan](https://github.com/accurics/terrascan).

-**Terrascan** is a static code analyzer for Infrastructure as Code (IaC).
+**Terrascan** is a static code analyzer for **Infrastructure as Code (IaC)**.
 Let's take a look at an example on how we can use **MSDO** integration with **Defender for DevOps** to get security insights and detect compliance and security violations in a **Terraform** configuration to mitigate risk before provisioning cloud infrastructure.

 Let's look at an example.
 On my **Azure DevOps repository** I have a the following **[Terraform IaC configuration](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022/DevOps-Defender-For-DevOps-ADO/code/01_Foundation)**.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/DevOps-Defender-For-DevOps-ADO/assets/ado0001.png)

-Next we'll configure a YAML pipeline to run the MSDO extension and using the **Terrascan** analyzer see if it can detect any issues on the **Terraform configuration** and how that will be displayed on the **SARIF SAST Scan Tab** as well as the **Microsoft Defender for Cloud** DevOps security dashboard on the Azure portal.
+Next we'll configure a YAML pipeline to run the MSDO extension and using the **Terrascan** analyzer see if it can detect any issues on the **Terraform configuration** and how that will be displayed on the pipeline run **SARIF SAST Scan Tab**.

 1. Navigate to your Azure DevOps project and under pipelines, select **New pipeline** ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/DevOps-Defender-For-DevOps-ADO/assets/pipe01.png)